 a) Providing proof of having, at a minimum, applied for the necessary governmental permits or authorizations, and that the permitting authority has deemed such documentation as data adequate for the authority to initiate its review process;

-b) Providing proof of having an executed and regulator-approved power purchase agreement.
+b) Providing proof of having an executed power purchase agreement.
 Power purchase agreements must have the point of interconnection, capacity, fuel type, technology, and site location in common with the Interconnection Customer and GIA;

 c) Demonstrating Site Exclusivity for 100% of the property necessary to construct the facility through the Commercial Operation Date requested in the modification request.
 A Site Exclusivity Deposit does not satisfy this criterion;